pvico/grbl32/README.md

 In `defaults.h`, modify as required the parameters for `ABC_AXIS_EXAMPLE` at the end of the file.

 For more than 4 axis, only the USB version can be compiled as the B axis step and direction bits use the A9 and A10 pins normally used for USART.
 Alternatively, the USART can be re-mapped to pins A11 and A12 in the `USART1_Configuration` function in `src/main.c`.

+The pin mapping picture above is for the 3 axis version.
+If you compile with #define ABC_AXIS, you must check all pin assignments in cpu_map.h after #ifdef ABC_AXIS_EXAMPLE (line 404).

 ***
 ## Additional documentation